'Star Wars' force finally awakens for fans around the world

 "As soon as we saw characters appear on screen from previous films, like R2-D2 or Han Solo, everyone started clapping and starting to scream.
 It was really a magical atmosphere, really exceptional.
 Especially for me because it is the first time I have seen a 'Star Wars' film in the cinema because I am too young to have seen the previous films," said young fan Adam Voutina, who was dressed as Princess Leia.

-A group of American fans traveled specially to Paris to catch the movie a day ahead of its release in the United States on Thursday.
+A group of American fans travelled specially to Paris to catch the movie a day ahead of its release in the United States on Thursday.

 "There's a couple people that are envious, that we're able to see it, 'What?
 One day earlier than us?'
 I get some bragging rights," said George Rhoten, who is part of the South Bay Star Wars fan club in San Jose, California.